Arturomtz8/de-zoomcamp-project/README.md

  - [Google Looker Studio](https://lookerstudio.google.com)

 ## Data pipeline
-A lot of the orchestration of the project is done via Github Actions located in [.github/workflows/](.github/workflows/) and Prefect [src/flows/](src/flows/).
+A lot of the orchestration of the project is done via Github Actions located in [.github/workflows/](.github/workflows/) and Prefect flows which are in [src/flows/](src/flows/).

-Github Actions is mainly used for running jobs (python scripts and dbt commands) via cronjob and Prefect is responsible for creating the flows and connecting to Google Cloud services in a secure way using [Blocks](https://docs.prefect.io/concepts/blocks/) and [Secrets](https://discourse.prefect.io/t/how-to-securely-store-secrets-in-prefect-2-0/1209).
+Github Actions is mainly used for running jobs (python scripts and dbt commands) via a schedule or cronjob and Prefect is responsible for creating the flows and connecting to Google Cloud services in a secure way using [Blocks](https://docs.prefect.io/concepts/blocks/) and [Secrets](https://discourse.prefect.io/t/how-to-securely-store-secrets-in-prefect-2-0/1209).

 I query the top posts every day from the mentioned subreddits 4 times per day (3 am, 9 am, 15 pm and 21 pm) in order to obtain the posts that were popular during all the day and save them in Google Cloud Storage and Big Query.

 At 3:50 am I also query the comments from each post for obtaining the most frequent words in comments and info about the comments.
 Every time that I query the PRAW, I make sure to not include posts or comments that I have already in Google Cloud Storage.

+Finally, at 4:10 am I run dbt for cleaning and preparing de data from Big Query and serve it in Google Looker Studio.

 With all the posts and comments saved in Google Cloud Storage, I also create wordclouds and graphs from the most frequent words in the post title, post text, and comment body:
 <p align="center">